Losing weight can seem very tough.

 Eating nutritious foods is a good weight loss strategy.
 However, you may still be eating more calories than you need to lose weight.

 What’s more, you may not be getting the right amount of protein, fiber, carbs and fat to support your weight loss efforts.

 In addition to food, most online tracking sites and apps allow you to enter your daily exercise as well.
 Here is a review of several popular calorie tracking tools.

-Bottom Line: If you're not tracking what you eat, you may be consuming more calories than you realize.
+If you’re not tracking what you eat, you may be consuming more calories than you realize.
 You may also be getting less protein and fiber than you think.